+3-4 credits

+elective 3 credits ★ CHEM 111/112L or

-PHYS 262 4 credits
+PHYS 102 Or HIGHER CHEM/PHYS 4-5 credits

-SPAN 101 4 credits

-or FREN 101
+Term 4 Term 5

+ELEC 114L 6 credits

+PHOT 211I 3 credits

+PHOT 217L 6 credits

-4 credits
+PHOT 225L 4 credits

-Humanities elective

-3 credits
+Technical elective 6 credits

-Fine Arts elective (Music, non-studio, or Art or Theater) 3 credits
+ENG 119 or ENG 219 3 credits

+Photonics Technical Electives

+ELEC 118L = 6 credits ELEC 205L = 4 credits ELEC 275L = 3 credits MEMS 101 3 credits MT 205 = 6 credits PC 201 4 credits PC 212L = 2 credits PHOT 227L = 3 credits PHOT 228L = 3 credits PHOT 296 = 1-6 credits PHOT 297 = 1-6 credits PHOT 298 = 3 credits PHOT 299 = 3 credits CSE 101 or higher

+Note: The following upper level courses, MATH 162, PHYS 160/160L or CHEM 121/121L will be necessary if your plans are for a 4 year college or work in research labs.

-■ = Course available through Distance Learning (see page 47).
+[-] Course available through Distance Learning (see page 49.)

+Recommended Course Sequence for Full-time Students

+(Part-time students should see an Academic Advisor to customize their educational plans.)

+Certificate requirement = 26 credits

+Certificate Term 1 Prerequisites MATH 097 or PLMB 121 Accuplacer 3 credits Arithmetic Score of 31 or equivalent or PLMB 122 department 2 credits approval PLMB 123 2 credits PLMB 124 2 credits PLMB 125 2 credits

+Term 2 Optional Courses PLMB 131 2 credits PLMB 170 = 1 credit PLMB 171 = 3 credits PLMB 132 PLMB 174L = 3 credits 2 credits PLMB 296 = 1-6 credits PLMB 297 = variable CSE 101 or higher PLMB 133 2 credits PLMB 134 3 credit PLMB 135 2 credits PLMB 126 PLMB 136 2 credits 2 credits

+PRE-MANAGEMENT

 Associate of Arts Degree in Pre-Management

 Program Description

 Pre-Management is an associate of arts degree designed to substantially fulfill the freshman and sophomore course requirements for admission to bachelor's degree programs in business at New Mexico colleges and universities; the degree's general education curriculum is accepted for transfer toward the general education core.
 Agreements have been made with New Mexico Highlands University (NMHU) and the University of New Mexico (UNM).

 Students should communicate with the Pre-Management associate dean or program chairs as well as with admissions advisors at the college or university where they plan to complete the bachelor's degree.
-Courses taken with the credit/no credit option, transfer credits, and non-traditional credits that have been accepted by TVI may not be accepted by the transfer institution.
+Courses taken with the credit/no credit option, transfer credits and non-traditional credits that have been accepted by CNM may not be accepted by the transfer institution.
 Many four-year institutions have minimum grade point average requirements for admission as well as a requirement that all coursework be completed with grades of C or better.

 Career and Advancement Opportunities

 This degree is designed as a transfer degree to a four-year institution where students will complete their area of specialization in business.
 According to the 2003-04 U.S. Department of Labor Statistics Job Outlook Handbook, careers that may require a bachelor's degree in business range widely from accounting, marketing, public relations and financial analysis to management of production, human resources, health care, purchasing, real estate and information systems.
 Demand for professionals in many of these areas is strong and is expected to remain so over the next few years.

 Special Requirements

 Transfer Information: